 Garden of Ninfa is a beautiful park not far from Sermoneta, Lazio.
 The garden includes the remains of the ancient city of Ninfa, perhaps founded by the Volscians at the feet of the Monti Lepini.

-During the Roman age, next to the water flowing from the springs of Lepidi Mountains, was built a small temple devoted to the Nymphs, goddesses of the woods and waters.
+During the Roman age a small temple devoted to the Nymphs, goddesses of the woods and waters, was built next to the water flowing from the springs of Lepidi Mountains.

 The river was named after them.
 The abundance of water facilitated a settlement that controlled the road from Velletri to Terracina.

 In 1300, the same year of the establishment of the first Jubilee declared by his uncle, the Pope, Pietro Caetani built the tower (32 meters high) that dominates Ninfa and the castle.
-Defended by double walls, the city contained seven churches, at least 180 houses (many of them have been identified), 14 towers, a castle, a town hall, mills and a population of less than 1,500 inhabitants.
+Defended by double walls, the city contained seven churches, at least 180 houses (many of them have been identified), 14 towers, a castle, a town hall, mills, and a population of fewer than 1,500 inhabitants.
 In 1381 Ninfa was occupied by the troops of the antipope Clement VII, who was elected in the schismatic conclave of Fondi of 1378; Clement VII was an opponent of the Caetani family.
-Few months later the citadel was besieged and put on fire.
-It was the beginning of the decline: the population fled elsewhere leaving the castle because of the malaria.
+A few months later the citadel was besieged and put on fire.
+It was the beginning of the decline: the population fled elsewhere leaving the castle because of malaria.

 In 1470 Caetani family tried to restore the place building an iron foundry.
 Between 1500 and 1600 a vegetable garden was built.
 Hortus Ninfa produced varieties of citrus and tulips that were sold in Europe.
 However Ninfa was abandoned till the first two decades of the twentieth century, when Gelasio Caetani began to restore the first buildings, to dig the bed of the river, planting trees, creating the garden that grew under the care of three women: his mother Ada Wibraham (English), her sister Marguerite Chapin (American) and the and granddaughter Lelia.
 Roffredo, brother of Gelasio and father of Lelia, restored the old town hall, now the headquarters of the Foundation named after him, and created the canals that criss-cross in the garden.